How to Create Table in MySQL

 3. Data Type with defined size

-Let’s take an example to deeply understand this concept:
+Let’s take an example to understand this concept deeply:

-To define the detailed structure of the table, we also need to define the datatype with its size.
-So, we will define the BookName field as VARCHAR(25) as a datatype with character value 25, the Writer field as VARCHAR(100) as a datatype, and the Price field as FLOAT() datatype.
+To define the detailed structure of the table, we also need to determine the data type and its size.
+So, we will define the BookName field as VARCHAR(25) as a datatype with a character value of 25, the Writer field as VARCHAR(100) as a datatype, and the Price field as FLOAT() datatype.

 With this, we have understood the concept of a table in MySQL with an example.
-Now, we will proceed and learn the way of creating the table in MySQL using the command line client.
+Now, we will proceed to know the Prerequisites needed here.

-MySQL allows the creation of a table in the database by using a CREATE TABLE command and flowing is the syntax for creating a MySQL Table using a command line client.
+MySQL allows the creation of a table in a database using the CREATE TABLE command.
+The following is the syntax for creating a MySQL Table using a command-line client.

 CREATE TABLE [IF NOT EXISTS] table_name